Aliases for TRIM71 Gene

 GeneCards Summary for TRIM71 Gene

-TRIM71 (Tripartite Motif Containing 71, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Immune System and MicroRNAs in cancer.
-GO annotations related to this gene include ligase activity and miRNA binding.
-An important paralog of this gene is NHLRC4.
+TRIM71 (Tripartite Motif Containing 71) is a Protein Coding gene.
+Diseases associated with TRIM71 include Hydrocephalus, Congenital Communicating, 1 and Congenital Communicating Hydrocephalus.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ligase activity and miRNA binding.
+An important paralog of this gene is TRIM3.

-E3 ubiquitin-protein ligase that cooperates with the microRNAs (miRNAs) machinery and promotes embryonic stem cells proliferation and maintenance.
-Binds to miRNAs and associates with AGO2, participating in post-transcriptional repression of transcripts such as CDKN1A.
+E3 ubiquitin-protein ligase that cooperates with the microRNAs (miRNAs) machinery and promotes embryonic stem cells proliferation and maintenance (Probable).
+Binds to miRNAs and associates with AGO2, participating in post-transcriptional repression of transcripts such as CDKN1A (By similarity).
+In addition, participates in post-transcriptional mRNA repression in a miRNA independent mechanism (PubMed:23125361).
 Facilitates the G1-S transition to promote rapid embryonic stem cell self-renewal by repressing CDKN1A expression.
 Required to maintain proliferation and prevent premature differentiation of neural progenitor cells during early neural development: positively regulates FGF signaling by controlling the stability of SHCBP1 (By similarity).
+Specific regulator of miRNA biogenesis.
+Binds to miRNA MIR29A hairpin and postranscriptionally modulates MIR29A levels, which indirectly regulates TET proteins expression (PubMed:28431233).